VA vs. USDA Loans: Which Program Is Right for You?

 VA Loan: Eligible.
 No geographic restrictions.

 USDA Loan: Not eligible.
-Urban areas excluded from USDA program.
+Urban areas excluded from the USDA program.

 Winner: VA - Clear winner due to location requirements.